ssrwpo/ssr/README.md

 * `safari`: Any MacOS Safari (not iPhone or iPad).
 * `ie`: Any Internet Explorer before Edge.
 * `default`: All the other browsers and devices.

+### Build date
+Each produced HTML payload is tagged with a build date allowing capabilities to check if a reload is required.
+The reducer is named `buildDate` and it contains a UNIX date.

 ## Configuration
 ### Universal logger